 GENEVA (AN) — The World Health Organization's governing body opened its weeklong annual meeting on Sunday against a backdrop of global financial tumoil and war in Europe, the still-dangerous COVID-19 pandemic, monkeypox and other threats.

-Delegates convened for the first time in three years to attend the 194-nation World Health Assembly, where WHO Director-General Tedros Adhanom Ghebreyesus and heads of state set the tone for a somber gathering with a theme of using “health for peace.”
+Delegates convened for the first time in three years at the 194-nation World Health Assembly, where WHO Director-General Tedros Adhanom Ghebreyesus and heads of state set the tone for a somber gathering with a theme of using "health for peace."

 WHO staff have their hands full responding to the pandemic, now in its third year, and to Ebola outbreaks in Congo, new cases of monkeypox and hepatitis, and complex humanitarian crises in Afghanistan, Ethiopia, Somalia, South Sudan, Syria, Ukraine and Yemen.

-Reported COVID-19 deaths are rising in Africa, which has the lowest vaccination coverage, and reported cases are growing in almost 70 countries around the world despite a fall in testing rates, according to WHO figures, which found only 57 mostly wealthy nations have vaccination rates above 70 percent.
+Reported COVID-19 deaths are rising in Africa, which has the lowest vaccination coverage, and reported cases are growing in almost 70 countries around the world despite a fall in testing rates, according to WHO figures, which found only 57 mostly wealthy nations have vaccination rates above 70%.

 'A formidable convergence'